This blog is about Integrated Pest Management, or IPM. Don't stop reading.

 That's a lot of words to say that IPM combines several actions--some before you even plant your plants--to prevent the pests and diseases in the first place.
 Look at this way.
 Plants, like people, when stressed, get sick.
 Bugs show up, diseases arrive, and weeds win the battle because plants are to stressed to fight back.
 So, we begin our actions in the planning phase.
 It's called cultural controls.

-Cultural controls: here's where some proper planning will help in preventing pests and diseases.
+Cultural controls: here's where proper planning is Handy

 - Choose pest/disease resistant varieties.
 Ask the staff at the store for recommendations.

 - Rotate vegetable crops seasonally.
 Don't plant crops in the same spot year after year.